-RECYCLING EDUCATION AND AWARENESS AWARD
+RECYCLING EDUCATION AND AWARENESS AWARDS

-The Recycling Education and Awareness award is given to the youth group with the best community oriented recycling education and awareness projects.
+The Recycling Education and Awareness awards are given to the youth group with the best community oriented recycling education and awareness projects.
 Judging is based on the club and community involvement and the benefits gained.
-The \$150 award is made available by Saulsbury 4-H Club and Wood County 4-H Leaders Association.
+These awards are made available by Saulsbury 4-H Club and Wood County 4-H Leaders Association and Chemours Washington Works in Wood County.
+FIRST PLACE - \$300 SECOND PLACE - \$200